sstrm5/REST-API-Template/Readme.md

-# Django Boilerplate with Docker Compose, Makefile, and PostgreSQL
+# Django REST API with Docker Compose, Makefile, and PostgreSQL

-This is a basic template for Django projects configured to use Docker Compose, Makefile, and PostgreSQL.
+This is a simple art project using Django Ninja.

 ## Requirements